 She has always loved technology, as a kid having both Barbies and model fighter jets.
 One of her biggest disappointments in life is that she still does not have a driverless car transport her to work daily!
 As an executive, she has hired, supervised, mentored, and supported technical people and technology initiatives.
 Her other disappointment is that she used to be told that technology would be the great equalizer (“No one can tell what color or sex the person on the other end of the network is.”).
 What happened?
 STEM is a well-intentioned program that has been around 20 years.
 But there is no need to create a big source of qualified people if they are not hired or selected for CIO positions or have no career ladder to CEO or the Board of Directors of tech corporations.

 WBC believes in doing instead of just talking.
-So, we need your help in implementing all the talk we heard about inclusion last year.
-On October 28, 2021, WBC is hosting the conference Diversity in Tech LEADERSHIP Presented by Arizona State University.
-The goal is to assemble a collaboration of up to 100 tech CEOs and business owners at SkySong Center in Scottsdale to learn/understand the ongoing barriers to inclusion at management levels; to hear from and question C-suite executives describing their real-life case studies (what worked and what did not); and to discuss potential solutions: resources, references, and consulting they can actually apply now in their workplaces.
+So, we need your help in implementing what we heard about inclusion at the conference.
+On October 28, 2021, WBC hosted the conference Diversity in Tech LEADERSHIP Presented by Arizona State University.
+The conference assembled tech CEOs and business owners at SkySong Center in Scottsdale to learn/understand the ongoing barriers to inclusion at management levels; to hear from and question C-suite executives describing their real-life case studies (what worked and what did not); and to discuss potential solutions: resources, references, and consulting they can actually apply now in their workplaces.